containers/podlet/README.md

 An example of a generic podman command that runs the most up-to-date version of podlet with the current directory and user's quadlet directory attached to the container would be:

-`podman run --rm -v $PWD:$PWD -v $HOME/.config/containers/systemd/:$HOME/.config/containers/systemd/ -w $PWD --security-opt label=disable --pull=newer quay.io/k9withabone/podlet`
+`podman run --rm -v $PWD:$PWD:Z -v $HOME/.config/containers/systemd/:$HOME/.config/containers/systemd/:Z -w $PWD --pull=newer quay.io/k9withabone/podlet`

-Please note that `--security-opt label=disable` may be required for systems with SELinux.
-If your system does not use SELinux this may not be required.

 Alternatively, if you just want podlet to read a specific compose file you can use:

 `podman run --rm -v ./compose.yaml:/compose.yaml:Z quay.io/k9withabone/podlet compose /compose.yaml`

+Please note that the `:Z` suffix may be required for systems with SELinux.
+If your system does not use SELinux this may not be required.

 ## Cautions